-The intersection of the CIP and the GLWA's overall financial plan balances several objectives to support the Authority's mission.
-Those objectives include the following:
+The intersection of the CIP and the GLWA's overall long-term financial plan balances the need for investment in capital to improve system resiliency and reliability with limited financial resources.
+Considerations in this effort include the following.

-- Transparency in the development of the financial plan

-- Collaboration internally and externally
+- Transparency in the development of the financial plan - · Collaboration internally and externally - Managing an inherited high debt burden - Maintaining a smoothing effect on service charges

-- Ensure sustainability

-- Reduce the inherited high debt burden

-- Charges stability by smoothing of annual adjustments to service charges

-- Improve the Authority's financial position